FrancescoMonaco/PhDPresentation/slides.md

 transition: fade
 ---

-# Algorithms with Predictions
+# A predictor for hash ensembles
-A predictor for hash ensembles
+Improving quality for drifting data

 <br>